gregl83/parlog/README.md

 # log-parser
 Log Parser for ExpressJS/Morgan Middleware

-A tool for querying and parsing Morgan log file directories and outputing the results in CSV.
+A tool for querying and parsing Morgan log file directories and outputing the results in CSV format.

 ## Installation